 - Preheat oven to 350 degrees F. Spray a 9 x 13 baking dish with cooking spray.

 - Place butternut squash and potato in a large heavy pot, and cover with water by a depth of 1 inch.
 Boil, uncovered, until tender, 12-15 minutes.
 Drain.

 - Return butternut squash and potatoes to pot.
 Add butter, milk, cream cheese, ricotta cheese, salt, pepper and half of the romano cheese.
 Taste, and adjust seasoning.

-- Spread butternut squash casserole into prepared baking dish.
-Sprinkle remaining romano cheese on top.
+- Spread butternut squash casserole into a prepared baking dish.
+Sprinkle remaining Romano cheese on top.

 - You can stop here and let the casserole cool, then refrigerate or freeze, wrapped tightly, or bake.
 Bake butternut squash casserole 30-45 minutes until cheese is golden brown.